abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter07.md

 feeling, allowing it to establish itself.

-I think it’s also quite important in terms of the cultivation of loving-kindness that we recall this *mettā nimitta*, the sign of loving-kindness.
+I think it’s also quite important in terms of the cultivation of loving-kindness that we recall this *mettā-nimitta*, the sign of loving-kindness.
 Find a place where that feeling of mettā begins to establish itself and then protect it.
 Then use the different phrases to try to support, nurture, and hold loving-kindness in a skillful way so